-- Pre-Exposure Prophylaxis (PrEP) is an HIV prevention medication for those who are HIV-negative and are at risk of contracting HIV.
-If taken correctly, this daily medication can reduce the risk of contracting HIV by up to 99%.
+- Pre-Exposure Prophylaxis (PrEP) is a daily HIV prevention medication that can reduce the risk of contracting HIV by up to 99%.
+PrEP is for people who are HIV negative and at high, ongoing risk of contracting HIV.

 - Approved by Health Canada, PrEP works by using a combination of antiretroviral drugs to prevent HIV from establishing a hold in your body.
 It requires a prescription from a physician or a nurse practitioner.

 - A common brand of PrEP is Truvada, while the generic drug is Tenofovir DF 300 mg/Emtricitabine 200 mg.

 - For more detailed information about what PrEP is, click here.

 - PrEP is covered under Manitoba Pharmacare or Employment and Income Assistance for those who meet the eligibility criteria.
 Contact your primary care provider to discuss your eligibility.
 PrEP is also covered if you have or qualify for First Nations & Inuit Health Branch benefits.
 Additionally, select third-party insurance plans may cover PrEP.

 - To determine the cost of PrEP, you will need to contact your primary care provider who will help determine if you are eligible for coverage.
 If you are not eligible, you may also contact your third-party insurance company to see if they offer coverage.
 Download our guide on what questions to ask your provider to determine how much PrEP will cost.